raas-dev/configent/README.md

 The shims are available in non-interactive sessions, while `~/.aliases` is sourced only in terminals where STDIN (effectively keyboard) is present.

-💡: Use alias `d` as a shortcut for building a docker image of the current working directory. `Dockerfile` is used for building if present; otherwise `nixpacks` is used to detect the tech stack and build the image best effort.
+💡: Use alias `d` as a shortcut for building a docker image in the current directory. `Dockerfile` is used for building if present, otherwise `nixpacks` is used to detect the tech stack and build the image best effort.
 After the image is built, a new container is launched from it.
 If alias `d` was used with `--detached`/`-d`, host-container mapped ports are output and docker logs are followed.